Shackelford-Arden/hctx/README.md

 Doing this will only set the environment variables for the config items in the stack.
 In this case, it would set `NOMAD_ADDR` and `HCTX_STACK_NAME`.

-Notice that the `alias` for this stick is different than the stack name given at the block level.
+Notice that the `alias` for this stick is different from the stack name given at the block level.
 This can be handy if/when you configure your shell prompt to potentially change colors depending on a particular environment variable.

 ### Stop using a Stack